k3s-io/docs/docs/security/self-assessment.md

 **Remediation:**
 Follow the Kubernetes documentation and set up the TLS connection on the apiserver.
-Then, edit the API server pod specification file /etc/kubernetes/manifests/kube-apiserver.yaml on the master node and set the client certificate authority file.
+Then, edit the API server pod specification file /etc/kubernetes/manifests/kube-apiserver.yaml on the control plane node and set the client certificate authority file.
 --client-ca-file=<path/to/client-ca-file>

 **Audit:**